Firesphere/silverstripe-searcher/README.md

 * Use 'Content' as the default for a DataObject's main content.
 See known issues.
 * Use 'PublishFrom' and 'PublishUntil' as custom published-limits for the extra filter which is currently only applied to my own news-module.
-*

 ## Future plans

 * Integrate a highlighter for searchresults.
-* Integrate the already set-up search-keywords feature for Objects with this property.
+* Give a range-option for the results.
+So pages won't go waaaaay down.
 ## Known issues:

 * It's assumed, the searchable classes have a Title and Content to search.
 Can't be fixed since I can't look into your brain on what you are using.